Archie Williams High School: History

 Archie Williams High School was founded as Sir Francis Drake High School (aka Drake High School) in 1951 to serve students in grades 9–12 from Corte Madera, Larkspur, Kentfield, Greenbrae, Ross, San Anselmo, Fairfax, Woodacre, Lagunitas, Forest Knolls, San Geronimo, and Nicasio.
 This was the second high school to be introduced into the Tamalpais Union High School District, the first being Tamalpais High School.
 In 1958, Redwood High School opened to accommodate students from Corte Madera, Larkspur, Kentfield, Ross, and Greenbrae.

 From 1971 until 1984, Drake High School operated a separate "School Within A School" (SWAS) within the pre-1950 Devonshire Hall, for students who wanted to explore alternative community-building, interactive, and experiential pedagogy.
 SWAS was a pioneer in developing such an alternative school within a public school system.

 Between 1992 and 1995, Drake High School started a new program of small learning communities due to the poor performance of students, which was affecting the perception of the school.
 Drake has received two state grants for these programs; one in 1996–1997 and the other being in 2000.
-Since then, there have been four Freshman-Sophomore Academies and two Junior-Senior Academies.
+There are now six Freshman-Sophomore Small Learning Communities (English and Social Studies pairings) and two Junior-Senior Academies (Team and SEA-DISC) after the closure of COMACAD.

 During the protests against police brutality and racism that followed the murder of George Floyd, school officials initiated a process to consider changing the name of Sir Francis Drake High School, citing "the racist and violent acts of Francis Drake, a slave trader, slave owner, and colonizer, and the legacy of white supremacy he represents," and noting that "honoring such a person is counter to the values held by our community and counter to the lessons and values we wish our students and colleagues to learn."
 During the renaming process, the school adopted the temporary name "High School 1327", a reference to its address.
 On May 6, 2021, an elected school committee composed of students, parents and staff voted to rename the school after former teacher and Olympic athlete Archie Williams.
 The Tamalpais United School District Board of Trustees unanimously approved the new name five days later.